 In order to do that choose the Email as attachment from the file menu

 This will open a compose email option where you can add the text and the recipient details and hit send.

 Sharing the file by saving it as a PDF or EPUB

 The safest option to send a newsletter is by converting it into a PDF and sending it as an attachment.

 To do this simply click the Save as PDF option in the Download tab in the File menu.

 The newsletter can also be downloaded for circulation in the EPUB Format.

-Yes, there are a couple of newsletter template provided by Google Docs.
+Yes, there is a couple of newsletter templates provided by Google Docs.
 You can easily create a newsletter using the above quick steps.

 You may also like following the below articles